Hirosvk/slack_ttt/README.md

 All responses to Slack are sent in JSON format with the status code 200.

 ***View:***
-I did not use View for this app, and I could have used setup jbuilder view files and made the GamesController simpler, free of formatting logic, and easier to read.
-However, I skipped this simply because I don't have enough time now.
+I did not use View for this app.
+I could have used setup jbuilder view files and made the GamesController simpler, free of formatting logic, and easier to read.
+However, I skipped this simply because I don't have time to handle that and finish the assignment on time.

 ### API Endpoints
 All incoming requests are done by POST request so that when (or if) I bundle the game into a Slack App, I won't have to change the router.
 (I read that Slack App only sends POST requests).
 Each slash command name matches the names of the route and controller method.